YordanGeorgiev/ysg-guides/doc/md/ovb-on-win-virtualization-guide.md

 ### 3.13.
-Install Oracle Virtual Box
+Install Oracle VirtualBox
 Google download Oracle VirtualBox, which at the moment will lead you to the download page at: https://www.virtualbox.org/wiki/Downloads
 Since the target setup is to have the VirtualBox running on the Widows Host, you would choose the download the package for Windows.

 ### 3.14.
-Install Oracle Virtual Box Extension Pack
+Install Oracle VirtualBox Extension Pack
 Google download Oracle VirtualBox extension pack, which at the moment will lead you to the download page at: https://www.virtualbox.org/wiki/Downloads
-You have to double click the file and it will open with the VirtualBox UI.
+You have to double-click the file and it will open with the VirtualBox UI.